German-BioImaging/RDM4mic.github.io/index.md

 - Available software, tools, workflows and standards
 - Handling of change management

-The work of RDM4mic is funded by the DFG with the [I3D:bio Project](https://gerbi-gmb.de/i3dbio/i3dbio-about/) (2021-2023).
+The work of RDM4mic is funded by the DFG with the [I3D:bio Project](https://gerbi-gmb.de/i3dbio/i3dbio-about/) (2021-2023 - still running until 2026).

 ---